 Traveling anywhere with kids takes a little extra planning and packing, especially when your children are young.
 Beach vacations can be a lot of fun with babies and toddlers.
 They have an endless sandbox, water to play in, and a new environment to explore.
 What is not to love about the beach?
 If you’re planning a trip to the beach, or any tropical destination, here are a few beach essentials for toddlers and babies to make your trip both fun and safe.

 This is a no-brainer.
 If you’re going to a sunny place, you need to pack the sunscreen.
 This is especially important for a baby or toddler’s sensitive skin.
 Babies can burn much easier than adults.
 I lather up our daughter at least once every two hours using an SPF of at least 50.
 We reapply every time our little one gets out of the water, as well.
-We use Neutrogena Pure and Free sunscreen on our daughter.
-It works well, it is SPF 60, which is higher than most we’ve found, and it’s specially formulated for an infant’s delicate skin.
+There are several great sunscreens that are safe for kids.
+Look for one specially formulated for an infant’s delicate skin.
 I lather our baby everywhere before we get her dressed.
 I put the sunscreen on her chest, tummy and her back even though those areas will be covered by her bathing suit.
 Also, don’t forget the ears, bottoms of the feet, palms of the hands, and the scalp.

 Once again, it’s all about sun protection.
 Even if your baby has a head full of hair to protect her delicate scalp, a sun hat is still a beach basic.
 It will help keep her cool and protects her from getting a sunburn on her scalp (especially where her hair parts).
 Plus come on, how cute is baby in a sun hat?!